'Dating Rust-Out' Is Real & It’s Ruining My Love Life

 “While burnout can lead to stress, tiredness, feelings of overwhelm and depression, rust-out is more like apathy and boredom at work,” explains Victoria McLean, founder and CEO of career consultancy City CV.
 “It can be caused by things such as repetitive tasks, not enough ownership of your work, [or] a job that’s not enough of a challenge for you.”

-In an article on workplace rust-out. writer Harriet Hall differentiated rust-out from burnout by characterising the latter as ‘exhaustion resulting from overwork’ and the former as ‘the Groundhog Day sensation born out of a lack of personally meaningful work, or mundane and monotonous activities’.
+In an article on workplace rust-out for Cosmopolitan UK, writer Harriet Hall differentiated rust-out from burnout by characterizing the latter as ‘exhaustion resulting from overwork’ and the former as "the Groundhog Day sensation born out of a lack of personally meaningful work, or mundane and monotonous activities."

 Advertisement

-Dr Kalanit Ben-Ari is a senior relationship therapist.
+Kalanit Ben-Ari, PhD, is a senior relationship therapist.
 “Each time someone who is looking for a long-term relationship goes on a first date, there are raised hopes and a longing for meaningful connection,” she says.
-“Yet, many of those first dates [...] lack the compatibility for meaningful connection.
-The repeated gap between the hope, anticipation and longing to the reality of basic repeated conversations can lead to a rust-out.”
+“Yet, many of those first dates... lack the compatibility for meaningful connection.
+The repeated gap between the hope, anticipation, and longing to the reality of basic repeated conversations can lead to a rust-out.”

 “